-66 We have been using IMT Quality Consultants as our ISO past couple of years and I wish that we had done so much earlier! to be very professional, comprehensive audit report but additional could additionally " SAFETYBOSS
+Consultants as our ISO external auditor for the past couple of years and I wish that we had done so much earlier!
+We have found them to be very professional, providing not only a comprehensive audit report but additional ideas for improvement and contacts for our company that we could additionally benefit from.

-GG The professionalism and work-ethic clark from CBO Associates showed during our ISO 9001 process was excellent.
+The professionalism and work-ethic clark from CBO Associates showed during our ISO 9001 process was excellent.
 Clark is a professional in his delivery, a knowledgeable person that offers a high level of service which makes him an ideal QHSE Consultant.
 His ideas and delivery are both creative and effective.
 CLARK-IT, ABERDEÉNSHIRE

-C Since being certified 14001 we have relied on Martin Giddens from Morton Hodson annual process auditing. changes to guidance and regulations apply do to implement them.
+Since being certified to ISO 9001 and ISO 14001 we have relied on Martin Giddens from Morton Hodson for support with our annual process auditing.
+Martin understands our business and always advises us of which changes to guidance and regulations apply and what we need to do to implement them.
 Martin's expertise ensure that staying compliant is simple.

 LONSDALE DIRECT SOLUTIONS